Skip to content

 The code was written by AI.
 The architecture was not.
 The proofs are mathematical.
 The buildings compile deterministically.
 Judge by the output, not the author.

-Built with Claude Code (Anthropic) in ~100 sessions over 4 months.
-Kuala Lumpur, 2025.
+Built with Claude Code (Anthropic) in ~190 sessions over 5 months.
+1M elements compiled, 35 buildings, city-scale federation.
+Kuala Lumpur, 2025–2026.